stelauconseil/vds-verify/docs/privacy-policy-en.md

 ## Contact

-If you have questions or concerns regarding our privacy policy, please contact us at [contact email address].
+If you have questions or concerns regarding our privacy policy, please contact us at [privacy at stelau.com].